niazangels/course-notes/building-machine-learning-powered-applications/README.md

    4. **Deployment and monitoring**: Once a model shows good performance, you should pick an adequate deployment option. **Once deployed, models often fail in unexpected ways.**

-# Part 1 - Find the Correct ML Approach
+# Part I - Find the Correct ML Approach

 # Chapter 1 - From Product Goal to ML Framing